geekypunk/BloggerAnalytics/README.md

   3) MySQL database is used to dump the rough results of the crawl
   4) JFreeChart is used to display charts.

-Thought process which made arrive to this implementation stack
+Thought process which made me arrive to this implementation stack
 ================================================================

 Reason to use URL Index